cincuranet/blog/tools/firebird-db-comparer.md

 #### Introduction

-_FirebirdDbComparer_ is pure managed .NET library that allows comparing of two Firebird databases and producing alter script to get the target database to the sources' structure.
+_FirebirdDbComparer_ is a .NET library that allows comparing of two Firebird databases and producing alter script to get the target database to the sources' structure.

 #### Versions supported